- Worker Type

 2. Can my employer videotape me changing in the locker room or other private area with a hidden camera?

 Videotaping employees in an area that they expect to be private, and where it is typical to be undressing, such as a locker room, may violate the law.
 Courts balance the legitimate business interest for the surveillance with the employee抯 expectation of privacy.
 If the expectation of privacy outweighs the business interest, as in a locker room, then it is illegal.

 In order for an employer to legally audiotape you, they must have some legitimate business purpose - but such a purpose is not always hard to find.

 Federal law seems to allow for the audiotaping of any individual, even without his or her knowledge or consent, as long as it is not done to commit a crime.
-Some states, however, have placed further restrictions on audiotaping, and may require that everyone involved in the conversation be aware of, and consent to, the taping.
-Further, some states, like Connecticut, have implemented stricter laws for employers, fining them for overuse of audiotape recorders .
-Federal labor laws also provide a limit to an employer抯 ability to audiotape his or her employees because it disallows employers from secretly monitoring union meetings, including audiotaping.
+Some states have placed more restrictions on audiotaping, and may require that everyone involved in the conversation be aware of, and consent to, the taping.
+Some states, like Connecticut, have implemented stricter laws for employers, fining them for overuse of audiotape recorders .
+Federal labor laws also limit an employer抯 ability to audiotape employees by prohibiting the secret monitoring of union meetings, including audiotaping.

 Under federal law , employers are only allowed to monitor business telephone conversations; if they realize that the call is personal, they must hang up.
 However, if you have been explicitly told not to conduct personal conversations on certain business phones, you run the risk of that conversation being monitored by your employer.
 Employers may also monitor your personal phone conversations if you have given them your consent.
-Employers can monitor your personal phone conversations if you have given them your consent.
 Some state laws provide further safeguards on telephone conversations by requiring that not only the employee, but the person on the other end of the phone line know about and/or consent to the call being monitored.